Connect with us

 1. Burj Khalifa

-Opened on January 4, 2010, Burj Khalifa at 1 Sheikh Mohammed bin Rashid Boulevard in Dubai is the tallest building in the world – with a height of 828 metres and 163 floors.
+Opened on January 4, 2010, Burj Khalifa at 1 Sheikh Mohammed bin Rashid Boulevard in Dubai is the tallest building in the world– 828 metres and 163 floors.

-The building, owned by Emaar Properties, was built in 5 years at a cost of $1.5 billion.
+The building, owned by Emaar Properties, was built in 5 years at $1.5 billion.

 It overtook the then world’s tallest skyscraper, Taipei 101, located in Xinyi District, Taipei, Taiwan, by 319 metres.

-Taipei 101 was officially classified as tallest building in the world from 2004 to 2009.
+Taipei 101 was officially classified as the highest building in the world from 2004 to 2009.

-Besides being the tallest building in the world, Burj Khalifa also holds other records, including the tallest freestanding structure, and the highest number of levels in the world.
+Besides being the tallest building on earth, Burj Khalifa also holds other records, including the tallest freestanding structure, and the highest number of levels in the world.

-It also hosts the world’s highest outdoor observation deck, the tallest service elevator in the world, as well as the highest occupied floor in the world.
+It also hosts the world’s highest outdoor observation deck, the tallest service elevator in the world, and the highest occupied floor.

 2. Shanghai Tower

-Shanghai Tower, a 632-metre, 128-floor skyscraper in Lujiazui, Pudong, Shanghai, China, officially became the second-tallest building in the world when it topped out in 2013.
+Shanghai Tower, a 632-metre, 128-floor skyscraper in Lujiazui, Pudong, Shanghai, China, officially became the world’s second-tallest building when it topped out in 2013.

 Shanghai Tower